nikhilpenmetsa/enron-spam-email-classification/README.md

-## Spam email classification using NLP techniques
+## Spam email classification using NLP techniques on the Enron email data set.
-These 5 notebooks demonstrates the various steps in an ML pipeline for an email spam classification solution
+These 5 notebooks demonstrate the steps in a ML pipeline for an email spam classification solution.

 ### non_sagemaker_pipeline notebook